Life-cycle greenhouse gas emissions of energy sources

 Greenhouse gas emissions are one of the environmental impacts of electricity generation.
-Measurement of life-cycle greenhouse gas emissions involves calculating the global warming potential of energy sources through life-cycle assessment.
+Measurement of life-cycle greenhouse gas emissions involves calculating the global warming potential (GWP) of energy sources through life-cycle assessment.
 These are usually sources of only electrical energy but sometimes sources of heat are evaluated.
 The findings are presented in units of global warming potential per unit of electrical energy generated by that source.
 The scale uses the global warming potential unit, the carbon dioxide equivalent (CO_{2}e), and the unit of electrical energy, the kilowatt hour (kWh).
 The goal of such assessments is to cover the full life of the source, from material and fuel mining through construction to operation and waste management.

 In 2014, the Intergovernmental Panel on Climate Change harmonized the carbon dioxide equivalent (CO_{2}e) findings of the major electricity generating sources in use worldwide.
 This was done by analyzing the findings of hundreds of individual scientific papers assessing each energy source.
 Coal is by far the worst emitter, followed by natural gas, with solar, wind and nuclear all low-carbon.
 Hydropower, biomass, geothermal and ocean power may generally be low-carbon, but poor design or other factors could result in higher emissions from individual power stations.

 For all technologies, advances in efficiency, and therefore reductions in CO_{2}e since the time of publication, have not been included.
 For example, the total life cycle emissions from wind power may have lessened since publication.
 Similarly, due to the time frame over which the studies were conducted, nuclear Generation II reactor's CO_{2}e results are presented and not the global warming potential of Generation III reactors.
 Other limitations of the data include: a) missing life cycle phases, and, b) uncertainty as to where to define the cut-off point in the global warming potential of an energy source.
 The latter is important in assessing a combined electrical grid in the real world, rather than the established practice of simply assessing the energy source in isolation.